muflone/django-remotes/README.md

 ## Usage

-When you're ready open a web browser and navigate the page you set during the server startup (eg http://localhost:8000/admin)
+When you're ready open a web browser and navigate the page you set during the server startup (e.g. http://localhost:8000/admin)

 ## Host registration token